Data-Science-for-Linguists/Project_Corbett/progress_report.md

 ### Progress Report Reddit Comment Classification

+10/31/2017
+	- modified the extraction code to transform the json entries into a dataframe and save them as a csv file
+	- examined the length of each file to see which subreddits have enough posts for me to work with
+	- chose 9 subreddits to work with, number of total posts in June, August and September of this year
+		- "Conservative" 	169,622 posts
+		- "Libertarian" 	280,908 posts
+		- "neoliberal"		557,280 posts
+		- "politics"		5,033,408 posts
+		- "worldnews"		2,428,736 posts
+		- "Android"			434,356 posts
+		- "boardgames"		184,762 posts
+		- "food"			205,690 posts
+	- Next, I will extract 100,000 random posts from each subreddit of atleast a certain length.

 10/12/2017
 	- downloaded one year worth of reddit data to begin with
 	- created a list of subreddit threads (almost 10,000 threads)